shadowdeng1994/TarCA/README.md

 # TarCA

 The method, termed as targeting coalescent analysis (TCA), computes for all cells of a tissue the average coalescent rate at the monophyletic clades of the target tissue, the inverse of which then measures the progenitor number of the tissue.
-Any predefined population could be investigated with TarCA, independent of pre-set markers.
+Any predefined population could be investigated with TCA, independent of pre-set markers.

 <p align="center">
   <img src="https://github.com/shadowdeng1994/TarCA/blob/main/inst/CoalescentTheory.png" width=65% height=65%>